T̓łat̓ła̱sk̓udis Sointula

 After the exhibition opening a walk took place (with a small group of interested people) through the nearby forest, illuminated by the local glow worms.

-View detail shots of works via hyperlinked titles.
+View detail shots of works via hyperlinked titles under images.
 Photographed by Justin Spiers.
-More images + Plants as arranged by Miss Reid Floral Studio whose space is shared with Favour.
+Documentation by the artist + Plants as arranged by Miss Reid Floral Studio whose space is shared with Favour.

 Elbow-room in the universe